Here is my assortment of empties this month from left to right:

 Fortunately, this serum is jam packed with dozens of extracts in addition to amino acids and peptides.
 In fact, I would say it is more accurately categorized as a broad-spectrum antioxidant serum with Vitamin C, as opposed to a Vitamin C serum.

 What I do like about this serum is that it absolutely lives up to its claims of being non-irritating.
 It does not cause flushing or burning, dry out my skin, or cause any amount of flaking!
-If you have sensitive skin and have trouble finding a gentle enough Vitamin C product, this serum is worth giving a try.

 What I dislike most about this serum is its texture.
 Even though it appears light and runny, it is unexpectedly viscous and even a little oily when I first apply it to my skin.
 The oiliness does disappear after a few minutes, but because I am frequently in a rush in the morning and don’t frequently have a few minutes to spare, I do find the initial oiliness to be bothersome.